isabel2468/manufacturing-analytics-pipeline-/README.md

 ##Dimension Tables

+dim_customer contains customer attributes such as
+  - region
+  - country
+  - city
+  - segment

+dim_product contains
+  - product
+  - product familY

-dim_customer contains customer attributes such as region, country, city, and segment. dim_product contains product and product family information. dim_date is a calendar table used for time intelligence such as YTD and rolling windows.
+dim_date is a calendar table used for time intelligence such as YTD and rolling windows.

 ##Fact Tables